Overview - 2020/2021

 With the Fanshawe Business – Logistics and Supply Chain Management program, you'll be prepared to join private or public sectors in this demanding field.
-You'll learn how to analyze using computer software, while nurturing your negotiation skills.
+Through our supply chain management courses you will learn how to analyze using computer software, while nurturing your negotiation skills.
 You'll cover business theories and put them into practice.
-Your courses will examine material sourcing, transportation methods, inventory, retail management, and analytical techniques.
-Available in a traditional in class format with September, January, February and May admission.
+Your supply chain management courses will examine material sourcing, transportation methods, inventory, retail management, and analytical techniques.
+This supply chain management certification is available in a traditional in class format with September, January, February and May admission.

 - Any Grade 12 English (C) or (U)